A Fine Idea joins the dots on the failure of aid

 Playwright Christine Bacon remembers first hearing his views and how she reacted: “It rewired my brain in a way I didn’t see coming.”

-The book “communicated about things I hadn’t really thoought about it and understood: my ignorance about how the global economic system works and the tension between aid and charity and justice.
+The book “communicated things I hadn’t reallythought about or understood: my ignorance about how the global economic system works and the tension between aid and charity and justice.
 We let ourselves off the hook a bit.
 We say, ‘Oh, we give them aid, we do what we can.’
 But we give with one hand and with the other we take away, crushing them with institutional power games.

-Australia-born Bacon realised that, like her, many others would probably not have thoroughly thought through the failings, self-interest, biases and misunderstandings underlying international aid.
-As a theatremaker (she founded Actors for Human Rights after moving to the UK in 2004) her way of spreading the word would inevitably be via the stage.
+Australia-born Bacon realised that, like her, many others would probably not have thoroughly thought through the failings, self-interest, biases, blindspots and misunderstandings underlying international aid.
+As a theatre-maker (she founded Actors for Human Rights after moving to the UK in 2004) her way of spreading the word would inevitably be via the stage.

 “I’ve been a bit braver with this play,” she explains. ”I have thrown down the theatrical gauntlet.
 It's a heavy subject and it must be intelligible to people who would never read the book.”

-“It's a natural human instinct to alleviate suffering.
-The international development movement did the international bit but not the development bit.
+“It's a natural human instinct to want to alleviate suffering.
+The international development movement responded to that instinct.
+It certainly did the international bit but it’s clear it has not achieved the development bit.
 After 75 years of international aid and development, look where we are.
-We have to look at what’s causing the suffering.”
+We have to face up to and confront what is truly causing the suffering we feel so compelled to alleviate.”